1948 North Korean parliamentary election: North Korea

+The North Korean government claimed that 99.97% of eligible voters in North Korea took part in the election.
+Each district only had one candidate.

 South Korea

-The North Korean government claimed that 78% of eligible voters in South Korea took part in the election of 1,080 people's delegates.
+The North Korean government claimed that 77.52% of eligible voters in South Korea took part in the underground election of 1,080 people's delegates.
 The South Korean people's delegates subsequently met on 21–26 August in Northern Haeju, with 1,002 of the 1,080 elected representatives participating.
 They elected 360 deputies to the Supreme People's Assembly on the basis of one deputy per 50,000 South Koreans.